emilk/Configuru/README.md

 Error messages
 --------------
 Configuru prides itself on great error messages both for parse errors and for value errors (expecting one thing and getting another).

-Example parse errors:
+### Parse errors

 	equal_in_map.cfg:1:16: Expected : after object key
 	{ "is_this_ok" = true }